Crt0

 crt0 (also known as c0) is a set of execution startup routines linked into a C program that performs any initialization work required before calling the program's main function.
+After the main function completes the control returns to crt0, which calls the library function exit(0) to terminate the process.

 Form and usage

 Crt0 generally takes the form of an object file called crt0.o, often written in assembly language, which is automatically included by the linker into every executable file it builds.